How does partnering with Carbon Neutral help the environment?

 Trees remove carbon dioxide from the atmosphere through photosynthesis and store the carbon in their leaves, branches, stems, bark and roots.
 Approximately half the dry weight of a tree’s biomass is carbon.
 One tonne of C = 3.67 tonnes of ‘carbon dioxide equivalent’ (CO2-e).

 We measure woody biomass (stems, leaves and roots).
 On-ground measurement of carbon is based on detailed growth models using specie specific allometric equations to reflect the amount of carbon stored in the forest.
-These measurements and sampling techniques are part of our methodology development under the Australian Government’s Carbon Farming Initiative.
+These measurements and sampling techniques are approved by the international Gold Standard Foundation.
 Carbon Neutral is also a contributor under CSIRO’s project “CFI Methodology and Tool Development – Estimation of change in biomass carbon in complex woody systems”.

 Our planting sites are legally protected by a 100 year Carbon Right and Carbon Covenant which is registered on the land title.
 This means the current landowner (and subsequent landowners if sites are sold) must not damage or remove trees for 100 years.
 This also complies with the Kyoto Protocol.